omnetpp/docs.omnetpp.org/docs/tutorials/swarm/index.md

 ## Introduction

-This tutorial will show you how to accelerate INET simulation campaigns by distributing the individual runs to several virtual machines on AWS (Amazon Web Services, a cloud computing service).
+This tutorial will show you how to run INET simulation campaigns on the AWS (Amazon Web Services, a cloud computing service).
+The solution given here works with INET, and any INET fork published on GitHub.
-It will work with any INET fork (but not yet with other, independent projects), so you can run your own code as well, not just the built-in examples.

-We provide a client utility as a replacement of `opp_runall`.

-It can speed up your simulation campaigns significantly.
-It will have the best results if the campaign consists of many runs, and each of them takes more than a couple seconds.
+It does not work with other, independent projects yet; work is underway to make the tool generic enought to run any simulation.
+(The project needs to be published on GitHub, because the tool retrieves the source code of the simulation model to the cloud nodes by checking it out from GitHub.)

+You can out this solution for free, because AWS Free Tier is quite sufficient for running smaller simulation campaigns.
+For serious simulations, AWS usage is very affordable.
+(We are not affiliated with Amazon.)

+Running the simulation on a cloud service incurs some overhead (checking out the git repo of the simulation, building it, distributing the binaries to all processors, and finally downloading the results to your own computer), so your simulation campaign needs to be large enough to benefit from cloud computing: it needs to consist of several simulation runs, and each run should be longer than at least a couple seconds.

 ## Background

-This is a Docker Swarm application, consisting of several services, using a couple of "official" images, and three custom ones.
+This solution utilizes Docker Swarm, and a couple of other services and technologies.

-Additionally, a Python script is available to make the management of the Swarm on AWS easier.
+In addition to scripts that manage the tasks closely associated with running simulations remotely, we also provide a command-line tool make the management of the Swarm on AWS easier.

-### Docker Swarm
+### What is Docker Swarm?

-With version 1.12.0, Docker introduced **Swarm Mode**.
+With version 1.12.0, Docker introduced *Swarm Mode*.
 It makes it possible to connect multiple computers (called hosts or nodes) on a network, into a cluster - called swarm.

 This new feature enables someting called "container orchestration".
 It makes the development, deployment,